CAN-Stim Compared to SNS in Treatment of Urinary Urgency Incontinence With Wireless Neuromodulation Technology

 - Felicia Lane, MD

 Health Sciences Professor, Obstetrics and Gynecology.
-Authored (or co-authored) 22 research publications
+Authored (or co-authored) 25 research publications.
+Research interests: Urinary Incontinence · Fecal Incontinence · Pelvic Organ Prolapse · Reconstructive Pelvic Surgery.

 - accepting new patients